vukhoa30/icommerce-demo/README.md

 - Reprequisite: NodeJS, RabbitMQ server, PostgreSQL server, ts-node globally installed
 - Configure database settings:
   + Create these databases manually if they don't exist:
-    .
-For development: 'serviceproduct', 'servicestatistic'
+    * For development: 'serviceproduct', 'servicestatistic'
-    .
-For unit testing: 'testserviceproduct', 'testservicestatistic'
+    * For unit testing: 'testserviceproduct', 'testservicestatistic'
   + Go to product-service, create file named ".env", input the database username and password:
+    * If you follow the method 1 bellow (recommended), input the 4 fields of DB username and password in "./ecosystem.config.js"
+    * If you follow the method 2 bellow, Go to product-service, create file named ".env", input the database username and password and do the same for statistic-service:
 ```
 DB_PASSWORD=<enter DB_PASSWORD here>
 DB_USERNAME=<enter DB_USERNAME here>
 ```
-  + Create the same ".env" file for statistic-service
 - Install all dependencies: `npm run ins`
 - Compile all typescript services: `npm run compile`
 - Start app: